 Note that it may not return the error code if the original BASIC program has been overwritten.

-"file%" is an integer variable, indicating from which transaction file the program is copied to the active area in flash memory.
+"file%" is an integer variable, indicating from which transaction file (or invisible file on 8200/8400/8700) the program is copied to the active area in flash memory.
 If successful, it will restart automatically.